maartaud/frontpy/README.md

 3. **Call the main function**:

+The *main* function will return two dataframes: one for cold fronts and one for warm fronts.
+Both dataframes will be saved in CSV format inside your output directory.

+So, you can call the main function like this:

     ```python
     cold_fronts, warm_fronts = main(config)
     ```

 4. **Plot the images and generate an animation**:

+Lastly, you can plot the results and generate an animation using the *plot_results* function.
+The images and animation will be saved in your output directory.

     ```python
     plot_results(cold_fronts, warm_fronts, config)